clearlinux/swupd-client/docs/swupd.1.rst

     post-update actions.
 These actions are triggered through `systemd(1)` and reside in the `update-triggers.target(4)` system target.

+    - `-m, --manifest`

+        Update to a specific version, also accepts 'latest' (default).

     - `-s, --status`

         Do not perform an update, instead display whether an update is